Why Am I Doing This?

 Our healthcare system is broken.
 The typical primary care doctor has between 2,000 and 5,000 patients.
 Seriously.
 That’s not a typo.
 The average patient visit?
 15 minutes.
 You find a doctor, make an appointment (sometimes several weeks out), drive to the doctor’s office, wait in the waiting room, wait in the exam room, finally see the doctor, have a short visit, leave, drive home.
 Hope that you’re billed fairly / correctly.

-The moment the doctor sees you is the first moment that doctor thinks about you.
-And the moment you leave they stop thinking about you.
+The moment the doctor sees you is the first moment he thinks about you.
+And the moment you leave he stops thinking about you.
 Why?
-The doctor needs to see about 30 patients per day to meet their quota / make a decent living.
+He needs to see about 30 patients per day to meet his quota / make a decent living.

 And what if you have a follow-up question?
 What if you forgot to ask something?
 What if something happens a few days later?

-I am proud to be pioneering a completely new model of primary care.
-With modern technology, I can focus on a limited number of patients, anywhere in the world, and provide really great care.
-I can be your health partner for the long-term, in the same way that you might have an accountant or financial advisor.
+I’m proud to be pioneering this completely new model of primary care.
+With modern technology, my team and I can each focus on a limited number of patients, anywhere in the world, and provide really great care.
+We can be your health partner for the long-term, in the same way that you might have an accountant or financial advisor.

-I am starting by doing this myself personally.
+I’m starting by doing this myself personally, first for those that follow me online.
 Next, I hope to expand this across the country with the participation of many other doctors.
 I think we can realistically improve healthcare in this country in a way that is actually achievable today without massive healthcare reform.
 An improvement that would provide better care for most Americans: online anytime with the same doctor, in-person when you need it (via the current system of 15 minute appointments with a doctor that doesn’t know you, wasted time in waiting room, little follow up, frustration with health insurance).